Delver: Development and release

-On April 20, 2012, an alpha was commercially released for Android, the last update was received on December 26, 2013.
+In April 2012, an alpha was commercially released for Android.
+The last update was received in December 2013.
 The game was placed on an open vote on Steam Greenlight on August 30, 2012, and was greenlit a year later.
-On September 6, 2013, the game was released to Steam Early Access.
+The game was released to Steam Early Access on September 6, 2013.
 The game continued to receive updates, and on February 2, 2018, Priority Interrupt officially released the game out of early access for Windows, macOS, and Linux, with a level editor and Steam Workshop support.
-On November 15, 2018, the source code for the game was released on GitHub under the terms of the GNU General Public License version 2, but now it is currently using the zlib License.
+In November 2018, the source code for the game was released on GitHub under the terms of the GNU General Public License version 2, but now it is currently using the zlib License.